 or, read this article published after the 2015 JAMA publication hit: http://www.healthline.com/health-news/stem-cell-transplants-first-ms-treatment-reverses-disability-012215#6

-to hear details about various journeys with HSCT, including stories about HSCT in Chicago, Mexico, Singapore, the UK, and Russia, subscribe to the HSCT Warriors Podcast
+to hear details about various journeys with HSCT, including stories about HSCT in Chicago, Mexico, Singapore, Australia, the UK, Russia, and more, subscribe to the HSCT Warriors Podcast

 to learn more about HSCT hopefuls or to connect with HSCT veterans from around the world, connect with the Chicago group on FaceBook, search: “Chicago HSCT Stem Cell Transplant Study – Official Patient Run – Dr. Burt.”
 Similar to the various other HSCT related Facebook groups, this is a veteran-run group and you must request to be added by the moderators.

 to get Lyme Literate (e.g. find resources and information about Lyme Disease and Tick Borne Illness), visit: http://www.ilads.org

 to find a Lyme Literate doctor, visit: http://ilads.org/ilads_media/physician-referral/